This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 How to Provide Extra Oxygen While the Compost Pile Remains Hot

-To provide extra oxygen, you have to turn and mix your compost pile regularly.
+To provide extra oxygen, you must regularly turn and mix your compost pile.
 Here are some reasons why you have to turn and mix your compost pile:

-- Mixing the compost pile evenly distributes the microbes, so parts of the pile without bacteria will be mixed with parts of the pile with a high population of bacteria.
+• Mixing the compost pile evenly distributes the microbes, so parts of the pile without bacteria will be combined with parts with a high population of bacteria.

-Turning and mixing the compost is essential, but your pile may not generate as much heat as it needs if you do it too much.
-Do not turn and mix the pile daily to give your pile the needed heat.
-Turn and mix your compost once or twice weekly.
+Turning and mixing the Compost is essential, but your pile may not generate as much heat as it needs if you do it too much.
+Do not turn and mix the pile daily to give your pile the required heat.
+Turn and mix your Compost once or twice weekly.

 Composting – a rundown

-One of the best ways to understand how compost works are to watch the video below, where I break down the entire process in detail.
-I explain what and why you need certain things to prevent it from turning into a smelly mess or not breaking down at all.
+One of the best ways to understand how Compost works is to watch the video below, where I briefly summarize the entire process.
+I explain what and why you need certain things to prevent them from turning into a smelly mess or not breaking down at all.

 The duration of composting varies from person to person and from method to method.
 Here are factors (asides from the size of your composting bin) that affect the duration of composting: